-Are your eyes always tearing up?
-Or, are they easily irritated or inflamed?
+Are your eyes constantly tearing up?
+Or are they easily irritated or inflamed?
 These common symptoms may be a result of watery eyes.
-And, when left unchecked and untreated, it can be uncomfortable and may lead to more serious eye conditions.
-Continue on to learn what’s causing your watery eyes and how you can treat the condition.
+And when left unchecked and untreated, it can be uncomfortable and may lead to more severe eye conditions.
+So continue reading to learn what’s causing your watery eyes.

 What is Epiphora?

 Epiphora, or tearing, is an eye condition that exhibits an overflow of tears.
-Watery eyes occur when our tears fail to drain through the tear duct, and instead, overflow to the face.
-And, while tears are needed to maintain clear vision by keeping the surface of the eye healthy, too many tears can make it difficult to see.
-Overall, this condition is most common in children under a year old and older people, ages 60 and above.
+Watery eyes occur when our tears fail to drain through the tear duct and instead overflow to the face.
+And while tears are needed to maintain clear vision by keeping the eye’s surface healthy, too many tears can make it difficult to see.
+This condition is most common in children under a year old and older people, ages 60 and above.